Optimal Design Emulators: A Point Process Approach: Introduction

 \section{Introduction}

-Optimal design of experiments (DOE) is a fundamental topic in statistics with a long history \citep[e.g.][]{Fedorov:1972,Silvey:1980,Kiefer:1985,Atkinson:2007,Dean:etal:2017}.
-Yet more recently, DOE has seemed to attract less attention from theoreticians, methodologists, and practitioners.
-One reason for this decreased interest may be due to an increased reliance on observational data, but this ignores current challenges in the statistical analysis of data.
-Datasets are becoming ever larger and more complex.
-Statistical models are more complicated than they once were.
+Optimal design of experiments (DOE) is a fundamental topic in statistics \citep[e.g.][]{Fedorov:1972,Silvey:1980,Kiefer:1985,Atkinson:2007,Dean:etal:2017}.
+More recently, DOE has seemed to attract less attention from theoreticians, methodologists, and practitioners.
+One reason may be due to an increased reliance on observational data, but this ignores current challenges in statistical analysis.
+Datasets are becoming larger and more complex.
+Statistical models are more complicated.
 Uncertainty quantification is more challenging.
 As the challenges increase, DOE should play an important role in modern statistical analyses.